schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 The other functions gets invoked by EventBridge events for new Security Hub findings.
 In addition to these, additional resources are deployed depending on the chosen deployment mode.

+> [!NOTE]
+> In case of first time deploy, be mindful that there can be a delay between creating S3 triggers and those being fully functional.
+> Re-create the rules object later to have rules run on your findings history in that case.

 ### (Default) Without Jira & ServiceNow Integration

 The module deploys 2 Lambda functions: